Updated November 2017

 is treated with Vasque

-'s own version of GORE-TEX, called UltraDry.
+'s version of GORE-TEX, called UltraDry.
 We found these boots to be water resistant, keeping water out during creek crossings.
-The boots with the best waterproof qualities are the Salomon X Ultra Mid 2 GTX
+The contenders with the best waterproof qualities are the Salomon X Ultra Mid 2 GTX

 and all-leather boots, like the Lowa Renegade GTX